eclipse-archived/smarthome/docs/documentation/development/testing.md

 ---
 Some components of Eclipse SmartHome are heavily bound to the OSGi runtime, because they use OSGi core services like the EventAdmin or the ConfigurationAdmin.
 That makes it hard to test those components outside of the OSGi container.
 Equinox provides a possibility to execute a JUnit test inside the OSGi environment, where the test has access to OSGi services.

 Eclipse SmartHome comes with an abstract base class `JavaOSGiTest` for OSGi tests.
 The base class sets up a bundle context and has convenience methods for registering mocks as OSGi services and the retrieval of registered OSGi services.
+Public methods with a @Test annotation will automatically be executed as OSGi tests, as long as the class-name ends with `Test`.
 The following JUnit/Mockito test class shows how to test the `ItemRegistry` by providing a mocked `ItemProvider`.

     import static org.hamcrest.CoreMatchers.*;
     import static org.hamcrest.collection.IsCollectionWithSize.hasSize;